isolonenko/fridgesnap.docs/TERMS_OF_SERVICE.md

 ### 13.1 Informal Resolution

-Before filing a legal claim, you agree to contact us at legal@fridgesnap.app to attempt to resolve the dispute informally.
+Before filing a legal claim, you agree to contact us at ivan.slnnk@gmail.com to attempt to resolve the dispute informally.

 ### 13.2 Arbitration Agreement